 1. Email text

-By starting the email directly without introducing himself, the sender failed to establish a personal connection and to build trust.
+By starting the cold email directly without introducing himself, the sender failed to establish a personal connection and to build trust.
 Furthermore, he is not upfront about the why and the how.
 How did they find the prospect and why are they targeting them?

 Apart from being badly organized and very salesy, the text is very long and hard to follow until the end.
 Nobody has the time to structure the info and read the whole of it.
 It’s like rambling on a topic.